 Calculate the Real Estate Agent’s Commission

 The commission you pay a real estate agent in a traditional real estate sale is a major contributor to reducing the amount of money you ultimately take home in a deal.
-A benefit of selling a home to FasterHouse is that we charge no commissions for a sale.
+We buy houses St Louis and a benefit of selling a home to FasterHouse is that we charge no commissions for a sale.
 We will make you a fair offer and there will be no commissions deducted from that.